SAABmarine-MEX/saabmarineMEX_learning/rl_training/README.md

 ```

 ### Google Cloud Platform (GCP) VM installation
 As most of the work of this project was done with an Ubuntu laptop without CUDA GPU, a GCP VM was create in order to give better training performance for the RL.
+If new to working with gcp instances from local machine, check out [Usefull GCP stuff](#Usefull-GCP-stuff).

 Optional: Local machine if you want to use a pre-emptible instance. `shutdownscript.sh` is found in this repo.
 ```